 Unearned Revenue-Certain revenues have not met the revenue recognition criteria for government-wide or fund financial statement purposes.
-At December 31, 2018, the Town reported unearned revenues within the General Fund of \$274,435 and \$288,384 in the Community Development Fund.
+At December 31, 2019, the Town reported unearned revenues within the General Fund and the Community Development Fund in the amounts of \$425,411 and \$40,657, respectively.
 The Town received grant money in advance but has not performed the related services, and therefore recognizes a liability.